Kurt Vonnegut: Slaughterhouse-Five

 The book went immediately to the top of The New York Times Best Seller list.
 Vonnegut's earlier works had appealed strongly to many college students, and the antiwar message of Slaughterhouse-Five resonated with a generation marked by the Vietnam War.
 He later stated that the loss of confidence in government that Vietnam caused finally allowed an honest conversation regarding events like Dresden.

+In 1970, Vonnegut was also a correspondent in Biafra during the Nigerian Civil War.

-Later career and life
+Later life

 After Slaughterhouse-Five was published, Vonnegut embraced the fame and financial security that attended its release.
 He was hailed as a hero of the burgeoning anti-war movement in the United States, was invited to speak at numerous rallies, and gave college commencement addresses around the country.
 In addition to briefly teaching at Harvard University as a lecturer in creative writing in 1970, Vonnegut taught at the City College of New York as a distinguished professor during the 1973–1974 academic year.
 He was later elected vice president of the National Institute of Arts and Letters and given honorary degrees by, among others, Indiana University and Bennington College.
 Vonnegut also wrote a play called Happy Birthday, Wanda June, which opened on October 7, 1970, at New York's Theatre de Lys.
 Receiving mixed reviews, it closed on March 14, 1971.
-In 1972, Universal Pictures adapted Slaughterhouse-Five into a film, which the author said was "flawless".
+In 1972, Universal Pictures adapted Slaughterhouse-Five into a film, which the author said was "flawless."

-Meanwhile, Vonnegut's personal life was disintegrating.
-His wife Jane had embraced Christianity, which was contrary to Vonnegut's atheistic beliefs, and with five of their six children having left home, Vonnegut said that the two were forced to find "other sorts of seemingly important work to do".
-The couple battled over their differing beliefs until Vonnegut moved from their Cape Cod home to New York in 1971.
-Vonnegut called the disagreements "painful" and said that the resulting split was a "terrible, unavoidable accident that we were ill-equipped to understand".
-The couple divorced but remained friends until Jane's death in late 1986.
-Beyond his marriage, he was deeply affected when his son Mark suffered a mental breakdown in 1972, which exacerbated Vonnegut's chronic depression and led him to take Ritalin.
-When he stopped taking the drug in the mid-1970s, he began to see a psychologist weekly.